 Now, researchers from KAUST have identified special genes, called retrotransposons, which could help the algae adapt more rapidly to heat stress.

-The team, led by postdoc Jit Ern Chen and Ph.D. student Guoxin Cui, conducted analyses to determine which genes were turned on or off when Symbiodinium was exposed to heat stress.
+First authors postdoc Jit Ern Chen and Ph.D. student Guoxin Cui and team conducted analyses to determine which genes were turned on or off when Symbiodinium was exposed to heat stress.
 Surprisingly, most genes commonly associated with heat stress were turned off, while a small number of retrotransposons were turned on.

 Retrotransposons are small genetic sequences that have the ability to replicate and position themselves in new locations in their host’s genome.
 “The ability of retrotransposons to copy themselves and integrate these new copies into the host genome makes them genetic parasites,” says geneticist and principal investigator Manuel Aranda.
 “Every integration event is basically a new mutation in the host genome.
 Very often these new copies disable or disrupt host genes.
 However, sometimes they can also change how certain genes behave.
 They are often bad, like most mutations, but some can produce advantageous effects.”